rollover the hotspots to check the conditions

 While their active lifestyle makes them a joy for families with children, Italian Greyhounds are still prone to a number of hereditary and congenital conditions that can adversely affect their health – and your family’s vacation fund.
 Some of the conditions and illnesses Italian Greyhounds are prone to include eye problems such as cataracts and progressive retinal atrophy; skin conditions such as pattern baldness and color dilution alopecia; and blood diseases such as von Willebrand Disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your active Italian Greyhound inherits his father’s bad eyes or his mother’s bad skin, you’re covered.